infor-cloud/xtendm3/docs/examples/Batch-extension.md

 Batch extension uses standard functionality in M3 Business Logic for long running jobs or scheduled jobs triggered from another extension.
 It is a custom batch program using API for job calls that is running in the back.

 ## Use cases
-* sessions on schedule
+* Sessions on schedule
-* token provider
+* Token provider

-## Important note
-Always test the examples for your own solution before using them in production.
+* Scheduled session expiry

 ## Step by step implementation